Football at the 1924 Summer Olympics: Entries

 In Paris, Uruguay, who had paid their third class passage to Paris and gone on a successful tour of Spain beforehand, would join as many as 18 European teams; the United States, Turkey and Egypt.

-The Uruguayans had won the 1923 Sudamericano by maximum points in the December of the previous year to qualify for the tournament as their continent's sole participants; defeating rivals Argentina 2–0 in the final game in which Pedro Petrone scored halfway through the first half.
+The Uruguayans had won the 1923 Sudamericano by maximum points in December of the previous year to qualify for the tournament as their continent's sole participants; defeating rivals Argentina 2–0 in the final game in which Pedro Petrone scored halfway through the first half.
 Joy wrote: "A doctor and a physical expert were as important elements of the staff as the coach himself.
 They saw to it that their charges reached perfect physical condition.
 They were kept that way by staying away from the attractions of Paris at a villa in the quiet village of Argenteuil".
 In Paris Jose Leandro Andrade would be dubbed La Merveille Noire.
 Despite this little was known about them; they had never played outside South America and their international experience had mainly been spent travelling across the harbour from Buenos Aires to Montevideo.

 Italy, having remained unbeaten since 1922, found themselves beaten 4–0 by an early incantation of Hugo Meisl's Wunderteam (who would absent themselves from the Games).

-With just six weeks to go before the Games Italy had been walloped 7–1 by Hungary.
+With just six weeks to go before the Games, Italy had been walloped 7–1 by Hungary.
 Other than dropping Giampiero Combi, Vittorio Pozzo would not make major changes; Italy would not prevail.
 The same policy was adopted by Kingdom of SCS.
 Rather than considering dropping players, they had sacked their manager Veljko Ugrinić instead (following a 4–1 defeat by those Austrians in Zagreb) but would find his replacement Todor Sekulić just as hapless.

 The Hungarians had just come off a good run of results in the previous year, but had been beaten by the Swiss in the days leading up to the Games; Max Abegglen, who had only been playing international football for two years, scoring his 7th international goal that day for the Swiss.
 The Swiss had been on the verge of withdrawing from the Games due to their continued success.
 The team's train ticket was valid for only 10 days and their money had run out.
 An appeal by a newspaper, Sport, brought in the needed funds.